-The Owner is, by default, the creator of a discussion, with the same rights as an Admin.
+The Owner is, by default, the creator of a discussion, with the same permissions as an Admin.
 However, Admins are not able to change the Owner’s role.
 There can only be one Owner in a discussion at any time.
 An Owner can choose another user to take over the ownership of a discussion if desired (see Transferring Ownership of a Discussion).

-Admins have rights relating to the management of the discussion.
+Admins have permissions relating to the management of the discussion.
 Admins can modify the discussion settings, change the roles of other users, and invite new participants.
 They are able to accept suggested claims/comments, or send them back to the suggester for review.
 Admins can also change the discussion between single- and multi-thesis forms, change tags and the discussion cover image, and edit the background information.

 How to Adjust Roles

 If you are an Admin or Owner in a discussion, you can manage user roles.
-To do this, open the Discussion Menu and select ‘Discussion Settings’.
-Afterward, click on the ‘Invites & Permissions’ tab and navigate to the user list at the bottom of the 'Invites & Permissions' section.
+To do this, open the Discussion Menu and select Discussion Settings.
+Afterward, click Invites & Permissions tab and navigate to the user list at the bottom of the 'Invites & Permissions' section.

-Any users in a discussion can also change their own role in the discussion to a lower one (for example from Editor to Writer), or revoke their role entirely.
-To lower or revoke your role, follow the same steps as above to open the ‘Invites & Permissions’ tab, and change your own role to the desired one.
+Any users invited to a discussion can also change their own role in the discussion to a lower one (for example from Editor to Writer), or revoke their role entirely.
+To do this, follow the same steps as above to open the Invites & Permissions tab, and change your own role to the desired one.
 Note that you can’t revert these changes yourself, so be careful!